 password_verify(), developers can easily hash a password.
 To authenticate a user,

 password_verify() function can compare the plain-text password provided by the user against the hashed password stored in the database.
-The function returns true if both passwords match else returns false.
+The function returns true if both passwords match; else returns false.
 Developers do not have to do much work when implementing a secure login system.

 But, as we all know, not a single system is completely immune to hacking.
 Even after a secure login system, hackers can still perform brute-force attacks to guess users’ passwords.
-We then countered it by implementing an anti-brute-force system where servers can block IPs that are trying to guess passwords.
+We then countered it by implementing an anti-brute-force system where servers can block IPs trying to guess passwords.

 The emergence of 2FA aka.
 Two-factor Authentication

 But, there is a loophole in this system as well.
 If you see, not only login but the password-reset system works in the same way.
-To reset a password, a user has to provide the email id and verify his/her identity by entering the correct code or OTP sent on the email.
+To reset a password, a user has to provide the email id and verify their identity by entering the correct code or OTP sent on the email.

 In 2019, an independent security researcher named Laxman Muthiyah discovered a weakness in the password recovery process of Instagram.

-For recovering password of an Instagram account, a user receives a 6 digit code.
+For recovering the password of an Instagram account, a user receives a 6 digit code.
 The user has to provide the correct code to verify his identity.
 The 6 digit code sent on the email is valid for 10 minutes.
 First of all, there are 1 million possible combinations of digits making up 6 digit codes.

 Secure 2FA System

 We learned from the Instagram case that we need to have a system in place and a proper, more logical system.
 There have been numerous other cases where attackers managed to bypass 2FA.
 Honestly, we do not know the popular services we use, have really a strong 2FA system.
 If Facebook can mess it up, then anyone else can too.